Mushymato/HaveMoreKids/docs/000-overview.md

 - [`mushymato.HaveMoreKids/ChildData`](./001-model-child_data.md) is an asset identical to [vanilla NPC data](https://stardewvalleywiki.com/Modding:NPC_data) and mainly serves as a way to utilize NPC like data, especially [`Appearances`](https://stardewvalleywiki.com/Modding:NPC_data#Appearance_.26_sprite), for custom kids.
 See [this page](./001-model-child_data.md) for more details.

-Both are dictionary type data and in both cases the key of the dictionary is what the author guide refers to as "kid Id" or `kidId`.
+Both are dictionary type data and in both cases the key of the dictionary is what the author guide refers to as "kid id" or `<kidId>`.

 ### Dialogue